oracle-livelabs/adb/adb-prometheus/set-up-alerts/set-up-alerts.md

 ## Introduction

-With your dashboard running, the final step is to configure alerting so you're notified when key metrics cross critical thresholds.
-In this lab, you will create a Host CPU Utilization alert using Grafana's built-in Alertmanager — you can later augment this with external notification channels or SMTP configuration.
+With your dashboard in place, the final step is to configure alerting so that you are proactively notified when critical metrics exceed defined thresholds.
+In this lab, you will create a Host CPU Utilization alert using Grafana's built-in Alertmanager.
+This alert will continuously monitor CPU usage and trigger notifications when utilization reaches a specified threshold, helping you identify potential performance issues before they impact workloads.
+You can later extend this setup by integrating external notification channels such as email, Slack, PagerDuty, Microsoft Teams, or a custom SMTP server.

 *Estimated Lab Time:* 10 minutes